shopgate/pwa/classes/PipelineRequest/README.md

 ## Mocked methods and properties
 ### Properties
 #### `static mockedDispatchResolver: function(this, resolve, reject)`
-Mock-specific property which contains a function which will be executed when .dispatch method is called.
+A mock-specific property which contains a function that will be executed when the `.dispatch()` method is called.
 #### `name: string`
-Pipeline name which was passed when MockedPipelineRequest was created.
-Mock doesn't use it, but keeps it for assertion.
+The pipeline name which was passed when The MockedPipelineRequest was created.
+The mock doesn't use it, but keeps it for assertion.
 #### `input: Object`
-Object which was passed by .setInput method.
+The object which was passed by `.setInput()` method.
 Defaults to an empty object.
 ### Methods
 #### `setInput([payload: Object]): MockedPipelineRequest`
 Sets the payload data and keeps it for further testing.
 #### `dispatch()`
-Returns a promise and resolves the promises immediately with function stored as .mockedDispatchResolver property.
+Returns a promise and resolves the promises immediately with a function stored as `.mockedDispatchResolver()` property.